FOR INFORMATION ABOUT LICENSING ANY OF OUR PRODUCTIONS - PLEASE CONTACT:

 OR COMPLETE THE FORM ON THE CONTACT PAGE:

 Titles avaiable for licence include

 Gatsby, Dorian Gray, Easy To Love, Bonnie and Clyde, Starchild, Song of the Seagull, Bel Ami and Rapunzel's Last Midnight.

-When Dorian realises the painting is in fact a portrait of his conscience, he is horrified to see the level of corruption depicted on the canvas and decides to try to reverse time.
+On his quest to find his true identity, Dorian must decide if it is better to be loved or to be feared.
+When Dorian realises the painting is, in fact, a portrait of his conscience, he is horrified to see the level of corruption depicted on the canvas and decides to try to reverse time.